Bipolar Disorder (cont.)

 - Find a local Psychiatrist in your town

 What are bipolar disorder symptoms and signs in adults, teenagers, and children?

 In order to qualify for the diagnosis of bipolar disorder, a person must experience at least one manic episode.
-Characteristics of manic episodes must last at least a week (unless it is a mixed episode) and include
+Characteristics of manic episodes must last at least a week (unless it is part of mixed features) and include

 - elevated, expansive, or irritable mood;